poorva342/Dance-academy-website/README.md

 # Dance-academy-website
 Dance Website Project

-This project is a dance website that showcases various dance forms, provides information about dance classes, and includes a user login system.
+This project is a dance website that showcases various dance forms, provides information about dance classes, and includes a "Contact Us" page to gather user information.
 It is built using Node.js, Express, and incorporates Pug templates for rendering dynamic web pages.

 Project Structure